muratk5n/thirdwave/en/index.md

 ---

-SVB was offering up to 4.5% yield on deposits before it collapsed?
+SVB was offering up to 4.5% yield on deposits before it collapsed..
+Wow

 [[-]](https://youtu.be/uvm9qrXhqf8?t=1381)